MeteoSwiss-APN/trapcomparison/README.md

 Comparison of eight pollen monitors during the 2019 Blooming Season in Payerne CH

 # Setup
-The project is set up as a minimal R-package to assure maximum reproducibility.
+The project is set up as a minimal R-package to assure maximum reproducibility (https://r-pkgs.org/index.html).
 It is using renv dependency management, for more info: https://cran.r-project.org/web/packages/renv/vignettes/renv.html To install all packages needed in your local R-environment simply run: renv::restore() in your local clone of this git repo